Teaching ESL in Taiwan

 Email: tapei@international.gc.ca

-Website: http://www.canada.org.tw/taiwan/index.aspx?lang=eng
+Website: https://www.international.gc.ca/country-pays/taiwan/taipei.aspx?lang=eng

-American Embassy and Consular Services in Taiwan
+American Embassy Services in Taiwan

 American Institute in Taiwan (AIT)

-Website: http://www.ait.org.tw/en/home.html
+Website: https://www.ait.org.tw/

-Australian Embassy and Consular Services in Taiwan
+Australian Embassy Services in Taiwan

 In the absence of formal diplomatic relations with Taiwan, the ACIO (Australian Commerce and Industry Office) represents Australian interests in Taiwan.